chengkuangan/pgwdemo/README.md

 ![Customer Service Fuse Camel Context Diagram](images/customerservice_camel_diagram.png)
 <br><br>
+You may refer to this article for the detail of the [Cutomer Service Camel service implementation](http://braindose.blog/2020/06/05/implementing-integration-service-with-red-hat-fuse-apache-camel/).
+<br><br>
 * **Account Service**
 <br>Account Service provides REST interfaces to access and retrieve the latest account balance information from the Account Balance DB (MongoDB).
 The database starts with balance of $250 for John Doe and $150 for Jenny Doe.
 <br><br>It is implemented in SpringBoot, and deployed as **accountservice** on OpenShift.
 It serves the following REST interfaces: